dynamsoft-docs/barcode-reader-docs/performance/speed.md

 The parameter [DeblurModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/deblur-modes.html#deblurmodes) is used to configure how DBR processes already-localized barcode zones (images cut around the barcode boundaries from the original image) to get the final results.

-Deblurring is the last configurable step before a barcode is decoded.
-DBR by default has all deblurring algorithms enabled so that it tries its best to decode each localized barcode zone.
-When speed is the priority over the other metrics, we can ask DBR to try just one or two of these modes by setting `DeblurModes`.
+By default, DBR disables all deblurring algorithms to decode each localized barcode zone.
+If your images are of high quality, you can keep the default setting to skip this step, or just try one or two of them.

 **Recommendation**